 AG in soccer cleats means that their soleplate is designed to perform best on the artificial grass.
 Do not mistake them with turf shoes (Turf soccer shoes have even lower studs than AG cleats).
 AG soccer cleats have lower studs, so they don’t dig in so much into artificial grass.
 And also AG plates have a lot more studs than FG plates.
 This allows you to feel more freely on the field and creates a really similar experience as being on the FG field.

 What does AG Stand for in Soccer?

 AG stands for Artificial Grass.
-The very best synthetic grass that is aimed to replace natural grass and save some maintenance costs.
+The very best synthetic grass is aimed to replace natural grass and save some maintenance costs.
 AG is more durable and does not require so much maintenance as natural grass.
-That’s why artificial grass is usually used on training fields.
+That’s why artificial grass is usually used in training fields.

 AG is a lot more abrasive surface than natural grass.
 It looks soft but whenever it is pressed it becomes hard.
 While natural grass breaks when pressed and stays soft.
 This means that if you fall, your body will suffer higher friction and you will get scraped or burned.